sairuk/msheroes/README.md

 # msheroes
 An unofficial browser based version of Monster Slayers - The Heroes of Hesiod

-Basic implementation of Character Sheets and a Gameboard for use with MSHeroes
+Basic implementation of Character Sheets and a Game board for use with MSHeroes

+Includes:

-Character sheets are _mobile friendly_ to save some paper.
+* Character sheets
+* Monster Sheets
+* Virtual Interactive Map